blaenk/site/input/notes/computer-architecture.markdown

 A _stride prefetcher_ is a hardware prefetcher that tries to determine if memory accesses are at a fixed distance from each other, in which case it prefetches data at subsequent fixed distances [^stride_prefetcher].

 [^stride_prefetcher]: I wonder if this kind of prefetcher is meant for, for example, if someone iterates through a 2D array the "wrong" way, in column-major order, so first the first column of the first row, then the first column of the second row, and so on.
 Then a good stride prefetcher might recognize this access pattern and prefetch the appropriate column stripes.
-Though hopefully this would be resolved much sooner by [loop interchange](#loop-interchange).
+Though hopefully this would be recognized much sooner by the compiler and resolved with [loop interchange](#loop-interchange).

 A _correlating prefetcher_ is a hardware prefetcher that tries to detect patterns of memory access sequences, so that when it detects a repeat of a pattern, it prefetches the remaining sequence up to some number.
 This is good for linked lists which aren't sequential in memory nor at fixed strides.
 Traversing the linked list in the same manner another time would yield a prefetch.